-12.4 In any case, the Organiser cannot be held responsible for any damage including, by way of example and not limited to, indirect, consequential, special, incidental damages, or for any damages and/or anomalies that may occur and escape technical control, such as, by way of example, malfunctions in the management of the computer networks or malfunctions due to defects in the means essential to accessing the platform, or to an improper use of the same.
+12.5 In any case, the Organiser cannot be consodered responsible for any damage including, by way of example and not limited to, indirect, consequential, special, incidental damages, or for any damages and/or anomalies that may occur and escape technical control, such as, for example, malfunctions in the management of the computer networks or malfunctions due to defects in the means essential to accessing the online platform on which the Event will take place, or to an improper use of the same.

-12.6 The Organiser cannot be held responsible for any problems encountered during the process of submitting the application for participation online or during the Event, caused by the loss of the internet, maintenance work or server malfunction.
-Each Institute is solely responsible for their own access to the Internet.
+12.7 The Organiser cannot be held responsible for any problems encountered during the process of submitting the application for participation online or during the Event, caused by the internet, maintenance work or server malfunction.
+Each Participant is solely responsible for his own access to the Internet.

-12.7 Each Institute undertakes to participate in the Event at their own risk.
-During the Event, each Institute is required to take all appropriate measures to safeguard their data and/or software stored in their computer equipment from any attack (e.g. by installing antivirus software and firewalls).
-Among other things, the Organiser cannot be held responsible for any infection by any computer virus or for the intrusion of third parties into the Institute’s IT equipment.
+12.8 Each Participant undertakes to participate in the Event at his own risk.
+During the Event each Participant is required to take all appropriate measures to safeguard his data and/or software stored in his hardware from any attack (e.g. by installing antivirus and firewalls).
+Among other things, the Organiser cannot be held liable for any contamination by any computer virus or for intrusions by third parties into the Participant’s hardware.

 13. Recordings of the event

-13.1 The Participating Institute is aware that during the Event, the Organiser or one of its commercial partners may take photographs (including screenshots) and audio-video recordings (hereinafter, the Material) of the Event itself and that such footage may also involve the Institute and specifically the teaching staff and students, including minors.
+13.1 The Participating Institute is aware that during the Event, the Organiser or one of its commercial partners will be able to take photographs (including screenshots) and audio-video footage (hereinafter, the Material) of the Event itself and that such footage may be of interest to the Participant.

-14.1 The Organiser does not recognise any exclusive right to the participating Institute.
+14.1 The Organiser does not acknowledge that the participating Institute has any exclusive right.

-14.2 The Institute therefore renounces to assert any right, claim or action based on the presence among the Participants of the Event of one or more of its possible direct competitors.
+14.2 The participating Institute therefore renounces any right, claim, or action based on the presence among the Participants in the event of one or more projects having a similar object.

 15. Intellectual Property

-15.1 The intellectual property rights inherent in the projects presented remain with the Participating Institute, who will be fully responsible for the protection of these rights through the means provided for by the law (application for registration, presentation of a patent application, etc.).
+15.1 The intellectual property rights inherent in the projects presented continue belonging to the Participants, who will be fully responsible for protecting these rights through the means provided by law (application for registration, presentation of a patent application, etc.).

-15.2 The Organiser assumes no responsibility in the event of use and/or abuse of the idea or project by anyone who has come to know it and, as a result, the Participating Institute waives the right to make any claim for damages and/or compensation against the Organiser for any reason or cause.
+15.2.
+The Organiser accepts no liability in the event of use and/or abuse of the idea or project by any person having knowledge of it.
+The Participant waives the right to make any claim for damages and/or compensation against the Organiser for any reason or cause.

-15.3 The Participating Institute therefore acknowledges the fact that the communication, dissemination and/or publication of their works, or part of them, within the Event and/or through means and communication media that may be used for the promotion of the event itself (even after its development), will result in visibility for all Participants of the Event and/or for the community receiving the communication actions.
+15.3.
+The Participant therefore acknowledges the fact that the communication, dissemination and/or publication of their works, or part of them, within the Event and/or through means and communication media that may be used for the promotion of the event itself (even after its development), will result in visibility for all Participants of the Event and/or for the community receiving the communication actions.

-16.1 The obligations deriving from the acceptance of these Regulations will be effective from the moment the candidature is presented up to the maximum term allowed by law.
+16.1 The obligations contained in these Regulations shall be effective from the moment the application is submitted up to the maximum term allowed by statute.

 17. Provisions for the protection of personal data

-17.2 The data provided by the Participating Institute, including that relating to the project presented, may be disclosed to third parties for the purposes related to the performance of the “Call for Schools 2020” and, for the same purposes, be disseminated through the publication of the same on the makerfairerome.eu website or on third party sites, with the authorisation of Innova Camera.
+17.2 The data provided by the Participants, including those relating to the project presented, may be disclosed to third parties for the purposes related to carrying out the “Call for Schools 2021” and, for the same purposes, be disseminated through the publication of the same on the www.makerfairerome.eu website or on third party sites, after Innova Camera’s authorisation.

-18.1 These Regulations are regulated by Italian law.
-Any dispute that may arise in relation to the Regulations and the various conditions contained therein, including disputes relating to its validity, interpretation, execution, termination or fulfilment, will be the exclusive jurisdiction of the Court of Rome, so that any other competing Court that could be appointed will be excluded.
+18.1 These Regulations are governed by Italian law.
+The Court of Rome shall have exclusive jurisdiction over any dispute that may arise in relation to the Regulations and the various conditions contained therein, including disputes concerning their validity, interpretation, performance, or termination.

-18.2 This competition is excluded from compliance with the provisions of Presidential Decree no. 430/2001 “Rules for competitions and prize operations”, pursuant to Article 6 letter a) of the same Decree.
+18.2.
+This competition is excluded from compliance with the provisions of Presidential Decree 430/2001 “Competition and Prize Transactions Regulation”, in the meaning of Article 6, paragraph a).

 19. Acceptance of the Regulations

-19.2 If the Organiser finds a violation of the rules of the Regulations by a Participant, they will have the right to order their immediate exclusion from the Event.
+19.2.
+If the Organiser finds a Participant is in breach of the rules of the Regulations the Organiser shall have the right to order the Participant’s immediate exclusion from the Event.

 20. Cancellation of the event

-20.1 In the event of the cancellation of the Event for any reason, the Organiser will promptly notify the Participating Institute.
+20.1 In case of the cancellation of the Event for any reason, the Organiser shall promptly notify the Participant.

-20.2 The Participating Institute waives, as of now, their right to assert any right to compensation for damages – including costs and any travel expenses, accommodation, etc. – connected to the possible cancellation of the Event or replacement of the platform, regardless of the causes or reasons that brought it about.
+20.2.
+The participating Institute waives, from this date, its right to claim any damages – including costs and any travel expenses, accommodation, etc. – connected to the possible cancellation of the Event or replacement of the platform, regardless of the causes or reasons occasioning it.